Gimme All (Ring My Bell)

-"Gimme All (Ring My Bell)" is a song by recording artist Liza Fox (aka Princess X).
+"Gimme All (Ring My Bell)" is a song by recording artist Inessa Lee, known at the time as Princess X and later known as Liza Fox.
 It was written by Inessa Lee, Heidi Rojas, and L.C.
 Gonzalez with samples from Ring My Bell by Frederick Knight.
 "Gimme All (Ring My Bell)" is an evolution of the disco-era classic sound.
 The remixes were done by Grammy Award nominated producer Ralphi Rosario, Mark Picchiotti, Almighty, and Hoxton Whores.

 Released on January 7, 2013, "Gimme All (Ring My Bell)" peaked at No. 9 on the U.K. Music Week Commercial Pop chart in February 2013, and stayed for 7 weeks on the chart.
 "Gimme All (Ring My Bell)" peaked at No. 12 on the U.S. Billboard Hot Dance Club Play chart in April 2013, and stayed for 9 weeks on the chart.

 Composition

 "Gimme All (Ring My Bell)" is a dance-pop composition with electro influence that interpolates the recurrent elements of the 1979 song Ring My Bell written by Frederick Knight and performed by Anita Ward.